mgrosvenor/evec/README.md

 You can use EV in just 4 simple steps

 ### Step 1 - Copy the header file
-Copy the `evec.h` header file into your project, and include it in your code like this:
+Copy the `evec.h` header file from [here](https://github.com/mgrosvenor/evec/raw/main/evec.h) and save it into your project.
+Include it in your code like this:

 ~~~C
 #include "evec.h"